mpruna/Docker_Recipies/Docker_Images/README.md

 =======
 ### Docker chain RUN instructions:

- - Each RUN command will execute the command on the top writable layer of the container, then commit the container as a new image.
+ - Each `RUN` command will execute the command on the top writable layer of the container, then commit the container as a new image.
  - The new image is used for the next step in the Dockerfile.
-So each RUN instruction will create a new image layer.
+So each `RUN` instruction will create a new image layer.
  - It is recommended to chain the RUN instructions in the Dockerfile to reduce the number of image layers it creates.

 It is recommended to chain the RUN instructions in Dockerfile to reduce the number of image layers it creates.
-Instead of having 3 instructions, we will do apt-get update and ap-get install git and vim to aggregate those three instructions into one.
+Instead of having 3 instructions, we will do `apt-get update and apt-get install git and vim` to aggregate those three instructions into one.
 By editing the Dockerfile we have only two build steps instead of four, which means it is only adding one more layer on top of the base image instead of three.

 ```
 FROM debian:latest